thor314/borsh-error/README.md

+This branch of the repo contains a (very bad) solution: instead of using borsh, just don't do that!
+Use Serde instead.
+All helper structs may no longer use Near's custom, borsh-compatible datatypes.

 This repo contains an example of an error I'm encountering, having to do serialization.
 To reproduce the error, run `./build.sh`.
 To eliminate the error, comment out the function `get_token` in `lib.rs`.